-International air carriers are often very strict about the size and weight of baggage and carry-on luggage.
-Please contact your air carrier or visit its website for specific requirements prior to your departure, as size and weight limitations vary according to the airline and destination.
-It is also important to check any domestic flight regulations as these too may vary.
-We are providing porterage for one large suitcase at each hotel.
+International airlines are often strict about the size and weight of checked in baggage and carry-on luggage.
+Please contact your airline or visit its website for specific luggage requirements prior to your departure, as size and weight limitations may vary according to the airline and destination.
+Please bring only one large suitcase per person plus hand luggage.
+We have no weight restrictions as we are not taking any domestic flights.

 Currency and Money

 The currency in the Scotland is the British Pound sterling (£).
 It is your own personal choice how much currency you take with you to Scotland however we do recommend that you do not carry or display large sums of cash.
 ATM machines are easily accessible in Scotland for any additional cash you may require along the way.
 Please note: Scottish banks issue Scottish bank notes.
 Scottish notes carry the same monetary value as regular British pound denomination notes.
 Major credit cards are widely accepted in large hotels, restaurants and shops.
 Visa and Mastercard are the most widely accepted credit cards however some places may not accept cards such as Diners Club or American Express, therefore it is suggested it’s best to bring more than one card.
 If you intend to use any of your debit or credit cards whilst in Scotland; please make sure that you contact your bank before you leave to inform them that you will be travelling to the United Kingdom in order not to cause any problems using your cards or whilst on the trip.

 Important Note – Scotland and the rest of the United Kingdom use chip-and-pin credit cards, so cards with magnetic strips on the back (commonly used in North America) may not work with certain automated machines.
 You might want to carry some extra cash in your wallet to use in these situations just in case.